 By 6 weeks of age the calves have begun to seek out their calf creep areas and enjoy the company of their peers more than their dams for much of the time.
 The cows and calves are re-united after morning milking.
 We only milk once a day while the cows are suckling the calves.
 The cows are right next to the calves, separated by a simple rail barrier, so they can see and touch noses but the calves can't suckle.
 The gates are set up in such a way that it only takes us a few minutes to move any calves in the cow area into the calf creep.

 At aged 5-6 months the calves are weaned and the male and female calves separated, as at this point they are becoming sexually mature.
 The females will go on to join our herd.
 The male calves will stay on our farm and be reared for beef.
 We are an organic, free range and certified pasture for life farm so they all stay on grass.
 We sell about half of the young cattle intended for beef at around 10 months for ruby veal.
 The point at which we sell them is determined by their weight rather than their age.
 Generally speaking the male calves are 350-400kg at around 6 months old - almost fully grown, and they grow around twice as fast as our calves did before we moved to this system.

 We take the bull calves to our local abbatoir, and we are lucky to have one relatively close to us which minimises stress and transport.
-The meat from these bull calves will head south to go to retailers who are particularly interested in supporting sustainable and ethical meat production, for example, retailers like Farmdrop and The Butchery.
+The meat from these bull calves will head south to go to retailers who are particularly interested in supporting sustainable and ethical meat production, such as The Green Butcher.

 Around half of our bull calves are finished on our farm at around 16-18 months of age when they are fully grown and go direct to the abattoir.
 Yes, life for the bull calves is fairly short but we do our very best to make sure it is a live worth living, where they can enjoy a quality of life and express natural behaviours.